SEND Annual Information Report

 To support the inclusion of students with physical or medical needs, risk assessments are created on an individual basis and shared with relevant members of staff before commencement of activities.

 All students are fully involved in trips and events.
-This year we has also arranged a number of activities and trips primarly aimed at supporting students with SEND.
+This year we has also arranged a number of activities and trips primarily aimed at supporting students with SEND.
 Below is a brief summary of the events/ trips:

 Music: